joshicola/gear-building-gui/README.md

 PyQt5 forms and functionality to ease the pain of the gear building experience.
 It is currently a prototype that writes the manifest.json variables and input specifications.
+We would like this to start with the following MVP (Minimally Viable Product).

+* Read/Write/Validate of a complete manifest.json file
+* Write a minimal, yet fully functional, Dockerfile
+    - Introduce dependencies by hand
+* Write a fully functional script/package/module structure as a basis
+    - Customize for specific application

-See notes below for proposed functionality.
+See notes below for addtional proposed functionality.

 PyQt5 is a platform-independent gui framework.
 Build on any deploy on every.
 Installation is possible through both conda and pip.